-Our senior credit facilities and the indenture governing our subordinated notes impose operational and restrictive covenants on us.
-These covenants restrict our ability to engage in various operational matters as well as require us to maintain specified financial ratios and satisfy specified financial tests.
-Our ability to meet these financial ratios and tests may be affected by events beyond our control and, as a result, we cannot guarantee that we will be able to meet these tests.
-In addition, the restrictions contained in our senior credit facilities could limit our ability to obtain future financing, make needed capital expenditures or other investments, repurchase our outstanding debt or equity, withstand a future downturn in our business or in the economy, dispose of operations, engage in mergers, acquire additional stores or otherwise conduct necessary corporate activities.
+Covenants under our senior credit facilities and the indenture governing our subordinated notes restrict our ability to engage in various operational matters as well as require us to maintain specified financial ratios and satisfy specified financial tests.
+Our ability to meet these financial ratios and tests may be affected by events beyond our control.
+These restrictions could limit our ability to obtain future financing, make needed capital expenditures or other investments, repurchase our outstanding debt or equity, withstand a future downturn in our business or in the economy, dispose of operations, engage in mergers, acquire additional stores or otherwise conduct necessary corporate activities.
 Various transactions that we may view as important opportunities, such as specified acquisitions, are also subject to the consent of lenders under the senior credit facilities, which may be withheld or granted subject to conditions specified at the time that may affect the attractiveness or viability of the transaction.

-Our failure to comply with the restrictions in our senior credit facilities or the indenture could lead to a default under the terms of those documents.
 If a default were to occur, the lenders under our senior credit facilities could accelerate the amounts outstanding under the credit facilities and our other lenders could declare immediately due and payable all amounts borrowed under other instruments that contain certain provisions for cross-acceleration or cross-default.
 In addition, the lenders under these agreements could terminate their commitments to lend to us.
-If the lenders under these agreements accelerated the repayment of borrowings, we cannot assure you that we would have sufficient liquid assets at that time to repay the amounts then outstanding under our indebtedness or that we would be able to find additional alternative financing.
-Even if we could obtain additional alternative financing, we cannot assure you that it would be on terms that are favorable or acceptable to us.
+If the lenders under these agreements accelerated the repayment of borrowings, we may not have sufficient liquid assets at that time to repay the amounts then outstanding under our indebtedness or be able to find additional alternative financing.
+Even if we could obtain additional alternative financing, the terms of the financing may not be favorable or acceptable to us.